 Natural Stain Removers

-- Buncha Farmers Stain Stick: This all-natural, environmentally-friendly stain remover is made with saponified coconut oil, borax, and lemon essential oil.
-The stick can be rubbed directly on the stain or you can make a spray by grating the stick into some water.
+- Buncha Farmers Stain Stick: This all-natural, environmentally-friendly stain remover is made with saponified coconut oil and borax.
+You can rub the stick directly on the stain or make a spray by grating the stick into hot water.

-- Lemon juice: One-hundred percent real lemon juice is a great option for white clothing, as it has a natural bleaching action due to its acetic acid.
+- Lemon juice: 100% real lemon juice is a great option for white clothing, as it has a natural bleaching action due to its acetic acid.

 - Hydrogen peroxide: Hydrogen peroxide is an effective bleach alternative that works well even on the toughest of stains.
 Plus, it’s safe for the environment.

 If you’re not overly concerned about chemicals and just want something convenient and effective, then one of these synthetic stain removers may work well for you:

 - Fels Naptha Laundry Bar: According to some parents, Fels Naptha is stain removal magic.
 It’s not only an inexpensive way to pretreat stains, but it also has several other uses around the house, like treating mildew, cleaning your carpets, and making handmade soap.

 - Medela Soap: This is usually used for bottles and pump parts, but it’s also great for nursing clothes.

 - Biz: This stain fighter is loaded with enzymes, so it’s sure to remove a wide variety of stains.
 It can be used as a pre-treatment or added to the wash cycle.